mjs330/jquery-validate-date/README.md

 # jquery.validate.date
 jquery.validate.date is a lightweight library that uses HTML5 data attributes to:
  * Validate a start date and an end date in a set of two dates
- * Validate that a date is in the past or future
- * Validate whether or not a date is the current date
  * Validate that a date adheres to a minimum or maximum date

 --